 - "HDB" means the Housing & Development Board of Singapore. - "Hong Ye (SG)" means Hong Ye Group Pte.
-Ltd. - "Hong Ye (MY)" means Hong Ye (Maintenance) (MY) Sdn Bhd. - "HR" means human resources. - "HRO" means human resources outsourcing. - "Independent Directors Nominees" means the independent non-executive Directors of our Company as at the date of this prospectus, unless otherwise stated. - "Independent Third Party" means a person or company who or which is independent of and is not a 5% owner of, does not control and is not controlled by or under common control with any 5% owner and is not the spouse or descendant (by birth or adoption) of any 5% owner of the Company. - "IMDA" means the Infocomm Media Development Authority of Singapore. - "IoT" means the Internet of Things. - "MAS" means the Monetary Authority of Singapore. - "MICE" means Meetings, Incentives, Conferences, and Exhibitions. - "MOM" means the Ministry of Manpower of Singapore. - "NEA" means the National Environmental Agency of Singapore. - "Resale Shareholder" means VCC. - "RM" means Malaysian ringgit, the lawful currency of Malaysia. - "S\$" or "SGD" or "Singapore Dollars" means Singapore dollar(s), the lawful currency of Singapore. - "SEC" or "Securities and Exchange Commission" means the United States Securities and Exchange Commission. - "Securities Act" means the U.S. Securities Act of 1933, as amended. - "SBF" means the Singapore Business Federation. - "Singapore Companies Act" means the Companies Act 1967 of Singapore, as amended, supplemented or modified from time to time. - "Underwriter", "Underwriters" or "Representative" means the underwriter and representative for the offering, US Tiger Securities, Inc. - "US\$," "\$" or "USD" or "United States Dollars" means United States dollar(s), the lawful currency of the United States of America. - "VCC" means V Capital Consulting Limited, together with VCQ, are subsidiaries of VCI Global Limited, a Nasdaq listed company. - "VCQ" means V Capital Quantum Sdn Bhd, together with VCC, are subsidiaries of VCI Global Limited, a Nasdaq listed company. - "WSH" means the Workplace Safety and Health Council of Singapore, a statutory body under the MOM. - "YY Circle (MY)" means YY Circle Sdn Bhd. - "YY Circle (SG)" means YY Circle (SG) Private Limited.
+Ltd. - "Hong Ye (MY)" means Hong Ye (Maintenance) (MY) Sdn Bhd. - "HR" means human resources. - "HRO" means human resources outsourcing. - "Independent Directors Nominees" means the independent non-executive Directors of our Company as at the date of this prospectus, unless otherwise stated. - "Independent Third Party" means a person or company who or which is independent of and is not a 5% owner of, does not control and is not controlled by or under common control with any 5% owner and is not the spouse or descendant (by birth or adoption) of any 5% owner of the Company. - "IMDA" means the Infocomm Media Development Authority of Singapore. - "IoT" means the Internet of Things. - "MAS" means the Monetary Authority of Singapore. - "MICE" means Meetings, Incentives, Conferences, and Exhibitions. - "MOM" means the Ministry of Manpower of Singapore. - "NEA" means the National Environmental Agency of Singapore. - "RM" means Malaysian ringgit, the lawful currency of Malaysia. - "S\$" or "SGD" or "Singapore Dollars" means Singapore dollar(s), the lawful currency of Singapore. - "SEC" or "Securities and Exchange Commission" means the United States Securities and Exchange Commission. - "Securities Act" means the U.S. Securities Act of 1933, as amended. - "SBF" means the Singapore Business Federation. - "Singapore Companies Act" means the Companies Act 1967 of Singapore, as amended, supplemented or modified from time to time. - "Underwriter", "Underwriters" or "Representative" means the underwriter and representative for the offering, US Tiger Securities, Inc. - "US\$," "\$" or "USD" or "United States Dollars" means United States dollar(s), the lawful currency of the United States of America. - "VCQ" means V Capital Quantum Sdn Bhd is a subsidiary of VCI Global Limited, a Nasdaq listed company. - "WSH" means the Workplace Safety and Health Council of Singapore, a statutory body under the MOM. - "YY Circle (MY)" means YY Circle Sdn Bhd. - "YY Circle (SG)" means YY Circle (SG) Private Limited.